 We show the relationship between distance and redshift in the attached plot for several cosmological models.
 There is relatively little difference in the models for luminosity distance even ignoring dark energy at low redshift.
 The distances we normally quote are luminosity distances even if just labeled distance.
 We also show cosmological age vs redshift and cosmological age vs luminosity distance.
 By redshift z=5 the age of the universe is only about 1.2 Gyr.
 If life does not evolve rapidly after star formation then there would not be sufficient time to evolve technologically advanced civilizations capable of emitting detectable directed energy signatures.
 The luminosity distance at z=5 is about 47 Gpc corresponding to a Euclidean distance of about 150 Gly.
 While still detectable for some higher civilization classes the time for advanced technological evolution is short.
 Correspondingly at z=1 the cosmological age is about 5.8 Gyr corresponding to a luminosity distance of about 6.7 Gpc allowing much more time for life to evolve.
 For reference our evolution on Earth is about 3-4 Gyr.
-We also show the commoving volume of the universe vs the redshift we observe to as well as the normalized commoving volume explored to a given z relation to z=20 where we chose z=20 to be a reasonable approximation for the first stars and planets.
+We also show the comoving volume of the universe vs the redshift we observe to as well as the normalized comoving volume explored to a given z relation to z=20 where we chose z=20 to be a reasonable approximation for the first stars and planets.
 Note that z=20 contains the vast majority of the volume of our horizon but that z=20 is only about 150 Myr after the beginning and this is likely not sufficient time for intelligent life to form.
 If we assume intelligent life needs 4.5 Gyr to form (approximately our evolution time after the formation of the solar system) this would correspond to about z~1.5.
 We also show the normalized comoving volume normalized to z=1.5.
 The normalized comoving volume is essentially the fraction of the accessible universe where we might expect to find technologically advanced life based on our own evolution.
 These are obviously large assumptions on our part.
 We use a concordance model (2015 Planck) which yields a current age of around 13.8 Gyr.

-$\label{lem:constraint} \textbf{Figure 14 - Luminosity vs Redshift for several cosmological models.
-The "benchmark" model is closest to the current concordance models. }$
+Figure 14 - Luminosity vs Redshift for several cosmological models.
+The "benchmark" model is closest to the current concordance models.
+This is used in the calculations below for higher redshift models.

 Figure 15 - Age of the universe vs redshift for the current concordance model.
 This is critical for understanding the possibilities of life forming in enough time at high redshift.
-Concordance universe assumed.
+Concordance universe model used.

 Figure 16 - Age of the universe vs luminosity distance.
-This is critical for understanding the time scale for the evolution of life and the effective luminosity distance it corresponds to.
-Concordance universe assumed.
+This is used in the discussion of the time scale for the evolution of life and the effective luminosity distance it corresponds to.
+Concordance universe model used.

 Figure 17 - Comoving volume vs redhsift.
 Also shown is the normalized fraction of the volume at z=1.5 and 20.
 By z=20 virtually all the comoving volume is explored while at z=1.5 a bit less than 10% of the volume is.
+Concordance universe model used.